 How Humans Experience God

 In Lesson 1 it was explained why faith in God as revealed in the Bible and especially the NT is the best belief or hope for salvation, and Lesson 2 focused on the Gospel of Christ and explained the Christian creed.
-The main purpose of this lesson is to explain how humanity can experience and fellowship with the Holy Spirit of God/Christ, which correlates and coincides with learning God’s Holy Word.
-Achieving this goal requires systematic study of various biblical doctrines and NT books, including the Holy Spirit, Prayer, Romans and Ephesians, [See the introduction to Lesson 1 for a list of abbreviations.]
+The main purpose of this lesson is to explain how humanity can experience and fellowship with the Holy Spirit of God/Christ (HS), which correlates and coincides with learning God’s Holy Word (GW), especially the NT.
+[See the introduction to Lesson 1 for a list of abbreviations.]

-We see in these passages an identification of the Spirit with truth or the word of God, which we also find in the OT, such as Isa.
+We see in these passages an identification of the Spirit with truth or the word of God, which we also find in 2Thes.
+2:13b, “From the beginning God chose you to be saved through the sanctifying work of the Spirit and through belief in the truth.”
+We see in this statement an example of using “and” to indicate equivalence rather than addition of something different.
+This identification is also made in the OT, such as Isa.
 59:21b, “My Spirit, who is on you, and my words that I have put in your mouth will not depart from your mouth, or from the mouths of your children… forever, says the Lord.”
 And also in Ezek.
 36:26-27, “I will give you a new heart and put a new spirit in you… I will put my Spirit in you to follow my decrees and be careful to keep my laws.”
+With this understanding, the 119th Psalm takes on a NT meaning (e.g., Psa.
+119:10-11, 81, 105, 174), because the primary or essential truth is the Gospel regarding how to be saved per Col. 1:5 and Eph.
+1:13.

 II.
 Spiritual Dynamics

-The relationship between Believers/Christians and God may be viewed as having three stages: conversion, spiritual growth or maturation (Eph.
+The personal relationship between Believers/Christians and God may be viewed as having three stages: conversion, spiritual growth or maturation (Eph.
 4:13), and glorification (1Pet.
 5:10) or immortality (1Cor.
 15:53) in heaven.
 The kerygmatic prayer that is necessary in order for a sinner be saved and walk with God is confession (1John 1:9, Psa.
 32:1-5).
 Because a convert’s commitment to Christ is in accordance with God’s perfect will (1Tim.
 2:3-4), the moment of Spirit baptism fulfills the command to be filled with the Spirit (in Eph.
 5:18), which means to cooperate fully with the love of God (Eph.
-3:16-19).
+3:16-19) or of the HS (Rom.
+15:30).

 The moment or stage of conversion may be described grammatically as occurring in the past: we were saved when we repented/received the baptism of the HS.
 From the moment of repentance onward begins the second stage of growth, discipleship (Acts 14:22) or sanctification (2Thes.
 2:13), which is present progressive: it is the process of being saved now.
 This stage has two phases: instability and maturity.
 A new convert does not achieve immediate perfection by remaining filled with the HS (Phil.
 3:12).
 Instead, the combination of temptations, ignorance of GW and the old selfish nature results in immature saints committing post-conversion sins, at which time the are carnal or acting like unbelievers (1Cor.
 3:1).